github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment.md

 {% note %}

-**Note:** For more information on how to leave feedbacks for your student in a special pull request within a repository for an assignment, see "[Leave feedback with pull requests](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/leave-feedback-with-pull-requests)".
+**Note:** For more information on how to leave feedbacks for your student in a special pull request within a repository for an assignment, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/leave-feedback-with-pull-requests)".

 {% endnote %}